stfc/PSyclone/tutorial/practicals/LFRic/distributed_memory/1_distributed_memory/README.md

 interested in looking at the algorithm code so we just send that to `/dev/null`.
-We store the generated psy layer in a file called `psy.f90` and use a script `schedule.py` to take a look at the PSyIR (PSyclone Internal Representation), which the script outputs to the terminal.
+We store the generated psy layer in a file called `psy.f90` and use a script `schedule.py` to take a look at the PSyIR (PSyclone Intermediate Representation), which the script outputs to the terminal.

 If the terminal output is not coloured you might like to install